Boon-Jun/CS3245-HW4/README.txt

 Each posting is a tuple of (document id, term frequency, position list).

-The dictionary of terms is stored in a dictionary with the terms as the keys and the tuple of (byte offset, document frequency, collection frequency) as the values.
+The dictionary of terms is stored in a dictionary with the terms as the keys and the tuple of (byte offset, document frequency) as the values.

 The documents are indexed as follows: